An Efficient Algorithm for Generating Minimal Unique-Cause MC/DC Test cases for Singular Boolean Expressions: Experimental Evaluation

 \paragraph{\textbf{(Construct Validity)}} This threat relates to whether we are truly measuring what we claim to be measuring.
 Our study relies on VectorCAST, an industry-standard commercial tool, as the oracle for MC/DC coverage.
 While this tool is certified for DO-178C, which strengthens our confidence, there remains a theoretical possibility that its specific implementation or interpretation of the Unique-Cause criterion could influence the results.
 To mitigate this, we chose a tool that is widely accepted and trusted in the safety-critical domain.

 \paragraph{\textbf{(Internal Validity)}} This threat concerns potential flaws within our own experimental setup.
 There could be an error in our implementation of the Robin's Rule algorithm.
-We mitigated this threat by cross-validating our results: for every SBE, the test set generated by our tool was independently verified by an external, certified tool (VectorCAST) to achieve 100\% coverage, which provides strong evidence for the correctness of our implementation.
+We mitigated this threat by cross-validating our results: for every SBE, the test set generated by our tool was independently verified using VectorCAST as an external commercial coverage-analysis tool to achieve 100\% coverage, which provides strong evidence for the correctness of our implementation.

 \paragraph{\textbf{(External Validity)}} This threat relates to the generalizability of our results.
 First, our benchmark, while based on the TCAS-II specification, consists of SBEs that were manually modified from the original expressions.
 It is possible that this transformation simplified some of the original logic.
 Second, our study is intentionally focused on SBEs.
 While our introduction provides a strong rationale for this focus (99.7\% prevalence), the results cannot be directly generalized to Non-SBEs containing coupled conditions.
 Extending the algorithm to handle Non-SBEs remains a crucial area for future work.